MegaMosquito/couchdb/README.md

 make run
 ```

 This will start up the `couchdb` server on its standard port of `5984` (unless you edited that in the `couchdb_ini` file.
 It will bind to all interfaces (since the bind address is set to `0.0.0.0` in that same file, unless you edited it).
 Running the container should only take a few seconds.
-When the container has staryed up, pleae complete the basic setup before you relax.
+When the container has staryed up, please complete the basic setup before you relax.

 ## Complete The Setup